-Year 5 National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Addition and Subtraction: Pupils should be taught to: add and subtract whole numbers with more than 4 digits, including using formal written methods (columnar addition and subtraction) add and subtract numbers mentally with increasingly large numbers use rounding to check answers to calculations and determine, in the context of a problem, levels of accuracy solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why.
+Year 5 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Addition and Subtraction: Pupils should be taught to: add and subtract whole numbers with more than 4 digits, including using formal written methods (columnar addition and subtraction) add and subtract numbers mentally with increasingly large numbers use rounding to check answers to calculations and determine, in the context of a problem, levels of accuracy solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why.
 Pupils practise using the formal written methods of columnar addition and subtraction with increasingly large numbers to aid fluency (see Mathematics Appendix 1).
 They practise mental calculations with increasingly large numbers to aid fluency (for example, 12 462 - 2300 = 10 162).
 Addition and Subtraction In Year 5, children will be taught to understand the addition and subtraction aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: build on previous knowledge to add whole numbers with more than 4 digits using column method, using place value knowledge to line the numbers up accurately. using column method, subtract whole numbers with more than 4 digits, including exchange and experience '0' as a place holder. round to estimate and approximate answers for calculations and problems. use knowledge of addition and subtraction to carry out inverse operations and check accuracy of their work, showing understanding of the commutative law to see that addition can be done in any order but subtraction cannot. solve a range of multi-step addition and subtraction problems in different contexts and in different forms (bar models / word problems).
+White Rose, Year 5, Autumn, Number - Addition and Subtraction

-Year 5 National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Multiplication and Division: Pupils should be taught to: identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers know and use the vocabulary of prime numbers, prime factors and composite (nonprime) numbers establish whether a number up to 100 is prime and recall prime numbers up to 19 multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers multiply and divide numbers mentally drawing upon known facts divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context multiply and divide whole numbers and those involving decimals by 10, 100 and 1000 recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3) solve problems involving multiplication and division including using their knowledge of factors and multiples, squares and cubes solve problems involving addition, subtraction, multiplication and division and a combination of these, including understanding the meaning of the equals sign solve problems involving multiplication and division, including scaling by simple fractions and problems involving simple rates.
-Multiplication and Division In Year 5, children will be taught to understand the multiplication and division aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: AUTUMN: building on times tables knowledge, find multiples of whole numbers using concrete and pictorial representations - understand the relationship between multiplication and division and learn that factors of a number multiply together to give that number - they come in pairs. using knowledge of factors, find the common factors of two numbers. understand that numbers that have only two factors are prime numbers and non-primes are composite numbers.
-Recall primes up to 19 and establish primes up to 100. explore square numbers, the fact they have an odd number of factors and are the result of multiplying a number by itself - and use notation for squared (3) understand a cube number is the result of multiplying a whole number by itself three times - and use notation for cubed (3) recap multiplying by 10, 100 then move to multiplying by 1,000 - understanding how the digits move on a place value grid. divide by 10, 100 and 1,000 using a place value chart and understanding that the digits move to the right when dividing by powers of ten. use knowledge of other multiples of 10, 100 and 1,000 to answer related questions.
+Year 5 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Multiplication and Division: Pupils should be taught to: identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers know and use the vocabulary of prime numbers, prime factors and composite (nonprime) numbers establish whether a number up to 100 is prime and recall prime numbers up to 19 multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers multiply and divide numbers mentally drawing upon known facts divide numbers up to 4 digits by a one-digit number using the formal written method of short division and interpret remainders appropriately for the context multiply and divide whole numbers and those involving decimals by 10, 100 and 1000 recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3) solve problems involving multiplication and division including using their knowledge of factors and multiples, squares and cubes solve problems involving multiplication and division, including the meaning of the equals sign solve problems involving multiplication and division, including scaling by simple fractions and problems involving simple rates.
+Pupils practise and extend their use of the formal written methods of short multiplication and short division (see Mathematics Appendix 1).
+They apply all the multiplication tables and related division facts frequently, commit them to memory and use them confidently to make larger calculations divide by 10, 100 and 1,000 using a place value chart and understanding that the digits move to the right when dividing by powers of ten. use knowledge of other multiples of 10, 100 and 1,000 to answer related questions.
+White Rose, Year 5, Autumn, Number - Multiplication and Division